General Information

 On successful completion of this Course students will be able to:

-• Demonstrate a coherent understanding of the fundamental aspects of ICT solutions including the use of a range of tools and techniques for requirements capture, solution design and construction, and project management
+• Evaluate and apply a range of tools and techniques, on the basis of in-depth understanding of the fundamental aspects of ICT solutions, for requirements capture, solution design and construction, and project management

 • Communicate information proficiently to a variety of audiences, demonstrating scholarship of ICT foundations, as well as recent advances in the ICT field within the context of an IT specialisation